Mom's Tip of the Week 34

 Did you know...?

 Your baby’s outgrowing her living space.
 By the time you're 34 weeks pregnant, she’s running out of room and will take anything she can get, which sometimes means she’ll be snuggled under your rib cage with her feet extended out.
 If her positioning is making you uncomfortable, try switching your body position, doing some pelvic tilts, or lightly massaging the achy area to encourage your baby into a less bothersome pose.

 Your Baby at 34 Weeks Pregnant

 What's Happening in There

-- Your baby at 34 weeks weighs about 5 pounds and measures around 20 inches from head to toe during pregnancy at 34 weeks.
+- Your baby weighs about 5 pounds and measures around 20 inches from head to toe during pregnancy at 34 weeks.

 - Your baby’s reproductive system is maturing.
 If you’re carrying a boy, his testicles are now traveling down from his abdomen to their final position in the scrotum.
 Only about 4 percent of boys have undescended testicles at birth.
 In half of those babies, the testicles descend within the first six months after birth.

 - Her fingernails are almost ready for a trim.
 At 34 weeks pregnant, your little one’s fingernails continue to grow and are almost at the end of her fingers.
 She may even be born with a scratch on her face or leg from those long nails.